-Often, economic downturns lead to job loss.
+As the coronavirus has demonstrated, economic downturns can often lead to job loss.
 If you’re worried about job security, paying off your obligations might bring you more peace of mind.

 “Regardless of where we are in a market cycle, prioritize eliminating high-interest rate debt no matter what,” says Lauren Anastasio, CFP, a wealth adviser at SoFi, a personal finance company.
 “Being in a position where you’ve eliminated those types of high-cost obligations allows you to better prepare for other things financially.
 The more you’re able to put aside for saving and the less debt you have, it’s going to be available to you in case of an emergency.”

 Use Bankrate’s tools to calculate a debt-payoff plan or take advantage of balance-transfer credit cards with zero percent intro APRs.
 These offers disappeared in 2008, Anastasio says, so they’re likely not going to be around when the next downturn comes.

 Job loss can also make it difficult for Americans to pay their day-to-day expenses.

 Beefing up your emergency fund — that is, the pool of cash that you reserve specifically for events like downturns — can make it possible for you to still afford your necessities while you search for a new position.

 Even if you’re paying down debt, it’s important that you prioritize saving.
 Focus first on loading up your emergency fund with one month’s worth of living expenses.
 After that, pay off your debt, and then focus on building up a reserve of three-to-six months worth of funds, Anastasio says.